Nuitka/Nuitka/Developer_Manual.rst

    print a

-The handling of loops (both "for" and "while" are re-formulated to loops with breaks) has its own problem.
-The loop start and may have an assumption from before it started, that "a" is constant, but that is only true for the first iteration.
+The handling of loops (both ``for`` and ``while`` are re-formulated to this kind of loops with ``break`` statements) has its own problem.
+The loop start and may have an assumption from before it started, that ``a`` is constant, but that is only true for the first iteration.
 So, we can't pass knowledge from outside loop forward directly into the for loop body.

-So the collection for loops needs to be two pass.
+So the collection for loops needs to be two pass for loops.
 First, to collect assignments, and merge these into the start state, before entering the loop body.
 The need to make two passes is special to loops.

 For a start, it could be done like this though: At loop entry, all knowledge is removed about everything, and so is at loop exit.
 That way, only the loop inner working is optimized, and before and after the loop are separate things.
-The optimal handling of "a" in the example code will take a while.
+The optimal handling of ``a`` in the example code will take a while.

 For a general solution, it would be sweet to trace different exit paths differently.
 One loop exit may be good enough, as it will be the common case.